whatsinport

 Leather articles, shoes, silk scarves, ties and chic fashions for men and women can be found in elegant stores in Florence and to a limited extent in Livorno.

 Eat your way around Livorno!
-If you are a lover of Italian food, or just food in general, you can easily spend a day or a weekend in Livorno making your way around a selection of the many cafés, bars, restaurants and market (mercato centrale) stalls sampling some of the local gourmet specialities.
-After all, Italian life rotates around food, so you cannot leave without trying at least a few of the great things to eat and drink.
+If you are a lover of Italian food, or just food in general, you can easily spend a day or a weekend in Livorno making your way around a selection of the many cafés, bars and restaurants There is a large street market, mercato centrale, with fruit, vegetables, clothes, shoes etc. just 2 blocks ( a 4-minute walk) from the tourist office.
+At the far end is a huge covered market.
+Go early for the seafood stalls.

 Euro